 I have a Bachelor’s degree in Sociology, and my Bachelor’s thesis dealt with the gender bias in the DSM-5 diagnostic manual.
 I obtained my Master’s degree in International Criminology with a thesis on transformative identity and politicisation processes of Black activists.

 As project coordinator at xart splitta, I am responsible for the content design and implementation of critical, empowering topics and formats as well as their sustainable documentation.
 This is realised through the conception and implementation of various interdisciplinary (educational) events, conferences, readings, film screenings, performances, workshops and discussion groups.
 Cooperation and networking are also a welcome part of my work.

 (Public Relations and Administration)

 I am responsible for overall organisation, coordination and public relations at xart splitta.
 Feel free to contact me if you want to use our space, have questions about organisational procedures, etc.

-Fallon Tiffany Cabral
+Fallon Tiffany Cabral (Collaboration)

 I am political scientist (Diplom Politikwissenschaft, Geographie und Friedens- und Konfliktforschung, Philipps-Universität Marburg/ Universidad de Granada) and am doing my doctorate on the interface of family and racism research (Pädagogische Hochschule Freiburg/Alice Salomon Hochschule Berlin).
 I work as a lecturer and consultant specialized in racism, empowerment, gender and postcolonial theory.
 My target groups include students, pupils, social workers, teachers and educators.
-At xart splitta I work in the program team of the symposium “New Perspectives on…Memory(s)/narratives/future” and currently I am co-organising the event series “Passing it On”.
+At xart splitta I work in the program team of the symposium “New Perspectives on…Memory(s)/narratives/future” and I co-organised the event series “Passing it On”.